My Favorite Brunette: Plot

 The story is told in flashback from Death Row as Ronnie Jackson (Bob Hope) relates to a group of reporters the events that led to his murder conviction.
-Ronnie's a San Francisco child photographer who dreams about being a private detective like his office neighbor Sam McCloud (Alan Ladd).
+In San Francisco, Ronnie works as a child photographer who dreams of being a private detective like his office neighbor Sam McCloud (Alan Ladd).
 One day, he is mistaken for McCloud by mysterious woman in distress, Carlotta Montay (Dorothy Lamour), who claims that her wheelchair-using husband was kidnapped.
-A sinister figure (Lorre) listens at the office door.
 Carlotta gives Ronnie her address, a map, and a $5,000 ring as payment, telling him that no one must know he's a detective.
 Ronnie hides the map in the cups next to his office water cooler.

-He then drives to the address, which is a mansion down the Peninsula.
-Kismet (Peter Lorre) greets him at the door, and steals Ronnie's handgun.
+Ronnie drives to the address, a mansion down the Peninsula.
+Kismet (Peter Lorre) greets Ronnie at the door and steals his handgun.
 Carlotta tells Ronnie that the missing man is not her husband, but actually her uncle who was on secret mission.
 She says the mansion belongs to her uncle's former partner Major Montague.
 Major Montague then enters the room and tells Carlotta she has a phone call.

-When Carlotta leaves, Montague says he knows Ronnie is a private detective and claims Carlotta is mentally ill.
-Showing him her “uncle”, a wheelchair-using man in the next room, who obviously hasn't been kidnapped.
-When Carlotta returns she says that it was her uncle on the phone.
-Ronnie thinks she is mentally ill and tries to get out of his deal to help her despite her flirtatious nature nearly winning him over.

-As Ronnie leaves, he finds that his handgun is missing and sees the gang inside with the wheelchair-using man standing up.
-Ronnie realizes Carlotta is sane and snaps a keyhole photo of the gang as evidence.
-However, he's spotted by Kismet and a car chase ensues.
-Ronnie manages to escape by getting buzzed into a building via the intercom by many women after saying he's "Joe."
+When Carlotta leaves, Montague says he knows Ronnie is a private detective and claims Carlotta is mentally ill, showing him her "uncle", a wheelchair-using man in the next room who obviously has not been kidnapped.
+When Carlotta returns she claims it was her uncle on the phone.
+Now convinced Carlotta is mentally ill, Ronnie tries to get out of his deal to help her despite her flirtatious nature nearly winning him over.
+As Ronnie leaves, he discovers his handgun is missing and notices the "uncle" inside the mansion standing up.
+Ronnie realizes he has been duped and snaps a keyhole photo of Montague's gang as evidence, but Kismet notices and chases him before he escapes by getting buzzed into a building.
+Ronnie develops the photo, but Kismet knocks him out and burns the photo negative.